From a professional standpoint, having a presence on LinkedIn is a good idea. Leah Lambart of Relaunch Me explains why.

 Let me share my top eight reasons for being on LinkedIn.

-LinkedIn is a fabulous tool for networking, particularly for the introverts who avoid it like the plague.
+LinkedIn is a fabulous tool for networking, particularly for introverts who avoid it like the plague.
 LinkedIn allows you to build your connections in a subtle way.
-Creating a LinkedIn profile allows you to reconnect with friends, colleagues, ex-colleagues, old bosses, clients and others working in your field.
-If you experience a sudden redundancy, job loss or are returning to work after a career break, it’s these relationships that will often be instrumental in helping you find your next role.
+Creating a LinkedIn profile allows you to reconnect with friends, colleagues, ex-colleagues, old bosses, clients, and others working in your field.
+If you experience a sudden redundancy, job loss, or are returning to work after a career break, it’s these relationships that will often be instrumental in helping you find your next role.

 To build your brand internally

-You can use LinkedIn to raise your profile within your current organisation.
-LinkedIn allows you to publish your own articles or share other articles to add value to your colleagues and clients.
-By writing or sharing useful information, you may just start being noticed by the people who matter.
+You can use LinkedIn to raise your profile within your current organization.
+LinkedIn allows you to publish your own articles or share other articles to add value to your coworkers and clients.
+By writing or sharing useful information, you might just start being noticed by the people who matter.

 Wealth of content

-There is a huge amount of content on LinkedIn that is written or shared by LinkedIn members.
-Obviously not all content will interest you, but you may find relevant articles that are useful on a personal or professional level.
-There is also the option to follow LinkedIn members who regularly publish articles that you are interested in reading.
+There’s a huge amount of content on LinkedIn that’s written or shared by LinkedIn members.
+Obviously, not all content will interest you, but you may find relevant articles that are useful on a personal or professional level.
+There’s also the option to follow LinkedIn members who regularly publish articles that you’re interested in reading.

 Keeping up-to-date with changes in your industry

-LinkedIn is a fabulous way to stay up-to-date with changes in your industry, whether it is a new appointment, a company takeover or an update on a client or colleague changing jobs.
+LinkedIn is a fabulous way to stay up-to-date with changes in your industry, whether it’s a new appointment, a company takeover, or an update on a client or colleague changing jobs.

 Opportunity to join industry interest groups

 Another feature of LinkedIn is the ability to join groups with like-minded individuals who are in a similar occupation or share a particular interest.
-This can also be helpful to build networks outside your current organisation and is particularly important if you have been with the one employer for a considerable amount of time.
+This can also be helpful to build networks outside your current organization and is particularly important if you’ve been with one employer for a considerable amount of time.
 You can join up to 50 groups or you can even start your own!

-Recruiters and employers now use LinkedIn extensively to source candidates either via advertising positions on the LinkedIn Jobs page or actively searching for suitable candidates who match keywords.
-If you are in the market for a new position, then you really should be on LinkedIn to maximise your chances.
+Recruiters and employers use LinkedIn extensively to source candidates either via advertising positions on the LinkedIn Jobs page or actively searching for suitable candidates who match keywords.
+If you’re in the market for a new position, then you really should be on LinkedIn to maximize your chances.